MissingCore/Music/README.md

 You can look [here](https://developer.android.com/media/platform/supported-formats#audio-formats) for the list of supported audio files & metadata formats from the Android documentation.

-> The loading screen is permanently displayed after moving some music in the "Music" folder!

-This is an issue with Android where when we move a folder, the original location might still be cached, which means the folder gets detected in its original location in addition to its new location.
-This kind of scenario might break some things in the app prior to the logic that gives the ok, saying the saving action is completed.

-As mentioned in [#36](https://github.com/MissingCore/Music/issues/36), a work around is to copy the contents you want to move to the desired location (instead of moving the original folder), then delete the content at the original location.
-You can also go through your file system and see if you end up with duplicate "fake" copies of your moved media.

-> What platforms are supported?

-We officially support Android.
-Prior to `v1.0.0-rc.11`, this theoretically should also work for iOS (as this is React Native code), but with the switch to `@missingcore/react-native-metadata-retriever` which uses an Android-only API, this is no longer the case.

-On Android, the app can be installed on all form-factors, however, we guarantee functionality and a better user-experience on "phone" layouts as that's our main audience.
-We may improve the layout for larger screens in the future.

 # Legal

 This application and code is published under the GNU Affero General Public License v3.0 (https://github.com/MissingCore/Music/blob/main/LICENSE).